 CG Benefit #1: Visual Consistency

 Client Scenario: Your company has a variety of products and has also just absorbed a subsidiary, adding even more products to your offering.
 The marketing result of this is typically product imagery that varies greatly in consistency and quality.
 This is a problem for your marketing and creative teams to deal with.
-From the customers perspective, it makes it appear that your company not well put together which can easily ruin customers confidence to make a purchase.
+From the customers perspective, it appears your company is not well put together and can influence their confidence to make a purchase.

 CG Solution: With the same CG tools they use in Hollywood, we build a virtual copy of your physical products.
 These virtual models are often indistinguishable from the real thing.
 These tools are used to take pictures of the virtual models in a process called "rendering".
 Rendering works exactly like a photographer taking a picture in his/her studio.
 No shipping components or complicated photo sets to manage.
 Simply a virtual set on a computer.
 This makes future additions way more efficient and ultimately means every render of all your existing and future products will be consistent and cohesive.
 Engineering updates are easily adopted into existing CG models, resulting in marketing materials that always stay current.
 Consistent imagery shows that you have good communication skills and a long-term plan.